 from the group.
 This is a wise choice if you are using a work e-mail

-address, or if you cannot cope with the group's message volume.
+address (though we would recommend that you use a private e-mail address), or if you cannot cope with the group's message volume.
 With this

 system you simply go to the group's website and read the messages that

 interest you there.
 Even if this is not your usual choice, it can be

 helpful to use this option if you are going on holiday.